Cray-HPE/docs-csm/operations/image_management/Create_UAN_Boot_Images.md

         5edcf3fd42ab1eccfbf1e52008dac5b9  vmlinuz
         ```

-    16. Use the image id from Step 1 to print out all the IMS details about the current UAN image.
+    16. Use the image ID from Step 1 to print out all the IMS details about the current UAN image.

         ```bash
         ncn-m001# cray ims images describe c880251d-b275-463f-8279-e6033f61578b